7 tips on how to write appealing travel content

 • Images alt and title tags

-Not only is this useful for search engines, humans also profit from it.
+Not only is this useful for search engines, your target audience also profits from it.
 By matching keywords people already search for, placing them strategically helps them recognise your content offers as exactly what they are looking for.

 Don’t forget to analyse your data

-If you are investing a lot of time in realising better results for your content, don’t forget about analysing your website and search data.
-Without analysing the data, it’s impossible to optimise your website and business strategy.
+If you are dedicating time and effort in improving results for your website content, don’t forget about analysing your website and search data.
+Without analysing the data, optimising your website and business strategy becomes a shot in the dark..
 After all, how do you know if your strategy works if you don’t measure the results?

 Responses